tommycross/tombay/README.md

 ## Overview

 This project is a .NET Core 8 WebAPI application designed to provide RESTful services for the TomBay example application.

+The idea is that it's a simple catalogue of some of the things in my old apartment that I'm trying to sell or give away.

 The API supports basic CRUD operations and includes SwaggerUI for easy testing and documentation.

 ## Project Structure